In this guide I show how to remove and replace damaged or failed LCD screen on a HP Pavilion g7 laptop.

 STEP 8.

-Now you can remove the screen bezel from the laptop.
+Now you can remove the bezel completely.

 STEP 9.